MileHacker Logo

 Valley and Mountain Features

 Caracas occupies a long, narrow valley, stretching about 25 kilometers (15 miles) from in an easterly direction to west and 4 kilometers (2.5 miles) from north to south.
 This valley, referred to as the Caracas Valley, sits approximately 900 meters (3,000 feet) above sea level.
-To the north, the towering peaks of El Ávila National Park, also known as Warairarepano, form a natural boundary.
-This mountain range, part of the Cordillera de la Costa, acts as a protective barrier, separating the city from the Caribbean Sea, which lies only 15 kilometers (9 miles) away as the crow flies.
+In the northern direction, the towering peaks of El Ávila National Park, also known as Warairarepano, form a natural boundary.
+This mountain range, part of the Cordillera de la Costa, serves as a protective barrier, separating the city from the Caribbean Sea, which lies only 15 kilometers (9 miles) away as the crow flies.

 Urban Layout and Climate

 The mountain’s presence shapes the city’s climate, yielding a consistent "eternal spring" temperature throughout the year.
 The Guaire River flows through the valley, though it is largely channeled and integrated into the urban landscape.
-Surrounding the main valley, numerous smaller valleys and hills host different districts, some of which are informal settlements or Barrios.
+Surrounding the main valley, many smaller valleys and hills host different districts, some of which happen to be informal settlements or Barrios.
 This varied topography creates distinct microclimates and neighborhood characteristics.
-Eastern Caracas, generally more affluent, spreads across wider, flatter sections of the valley and up the lower slopes of El Ávila.
+Eastern Caracas, generally more affluent, spreads across wider, flatter sections of the valley and up the lower slopes of The Ávila.
 Western Caracas and the heritage center occupy the older, more densely packed areas.

 Geographical Highlights